gem-library/gem/docs/docs/gettingStarted.md

 ### Display precision

-When displaying a high precision number, only part of the number is usually printed out.
-This is the default behavior, because long string of digits can quickly become cumbersome.
+Printing long strings of digits can quickly become cumbersome.
+Therefore, only part of a high precision number is displayed by default.
 Even though all significant digits are not systematically printed, they are indeed kept in memory and used in the computations.
-The function `gem.displayPrecision` can be used to adjust the number of displayed digits.
+The function `gem.displayPrecision` can be used to adjust the number of digits to be displayed by default.
 Alternatively, the display precision can also be directly specified as a second argument of the `disp` or `display` functions:
  - `disp(gem('pi'),50)` prints 50 digits:

         3.1415926535897932384626433832795028841971693993751